Art critic

 An art critic is a person who is specialized in analyzing, interpreting, and evaluating art.
 Their written critiques or reviews contribute to art criticism and they are published in newspapers, magazines, books, exhibition brochures, and catalogues and on websites.
-Some of today's art critics use art blogs and other online platforms in order to connect with a wider audience and expand debate about art.
+Some of today's art critics use art blogs and other online platforms in order to connect with a wider audience and expand debate.

+Opinions

-Differently from art history, there is not an institutionalized training for art critics (with only few exceptions); art critics come from different backgrounds and they may or may not be university trained.
+Differently from art history, there is not commonly an institutionalized training for art critics.
+Art critics come from different backgrounds and they may or may not be university trained.
 Professional art critics are expected to have a keen eye for art and a thorough knowledge of art history.
 Typically the art critic views art at exhibitions, galleries, museums or artists' studios and they can be members of the International Association of Art Critics which has national sections.
 Very rarely art critics earn their living from writing criticism.

 The opinions of art critics have the potential to stir debate on art-related topics.
 Due to this the viewpoints of art critics writing for art publications and newspapers adds to public discourse concerning art and culture.
 Art collectors and patrons often rely on the advice of such critics as a way to enhance their appreciation of the art they are viewing.
 Many now-famous and celebrated artists were not recognized by the art critics of their time, often because their art was in a style not yet understood or favored.
-Conversely, some critics, have become particularly important helping to explain and promote new art movements – Roger Fry with the Post-Impressionist movement, Lawrence Alloway with pop art as examples.
+Conversely, some critics have become particularly important helping to explain and promote new art movements – Roger Fry with the Post-Impressionist movement and Lawrence Alloway with pop art as examples.